Summary of Approach

 Choose clear, modern fonts like Helvetica or Calibri to make the first six-second look very easy on the eyes.
 When the brain doesn't struggle to read the letters, it naturally connects that feeling of "ease" to your skills, making you seem like a better fit for the job.

 Use different font weights (like bold) to show the difference between your important details and the rest of the text.
-By making job titles bold and dates slightly lighter, you guide the reader to your most valuable information first, so they don't miss your big successes.
+Making job titles bold and dates slightly lighter guides the reader to your most valuable information first, so they don't miss your big successes.

 Increase the space between lines of text to make it less tiring to read your resume.
 If your text is too close together, the recruiter has to work harder to track from one line to the next, which can often lead to them giving up on your application too soon.